-- verification of observable pricing; - a review and approval process for new models and changes to models involving the Risk Analysis and Control Division and the Management Board: - calibration of models against observed market transactions; - analysis and investigation of significant daily valuation movements;

-review of significant unobservable inputs, valuation adjustments and significant changes to the fair value measurement of Level 3 instruments compared to previous month, by Risk Analysis and Control division.
+- verification of observable pricing; - proposal of new models and changes to existing models is made by the Risk Analysis and Control Division and approved by the Management Board; - calibration of models against observed market transactions; - analysis and investigation of significant daily valuation movements; - review of significant unobservable inputs, valuation adjustments and significant changes to the fair value measurement of Level 3 instruments compared to previous month, by Risk Analysis and Control division.

-Where third-party information, such as broker quotes or pricing services, are used to measure fair value, Risk Analysis and Control division assesses and documents the evidence obtained from the third parties to support the conclusion that such valuations meet the requirements of IFRS.
+Where third-party information, such as broker quotes or pricing services, are used to measure fair value, Risk Management division assesses and documents the evidence obtained from the third parties to support the conclusion that such valuations meet the requirements of IFRS.
 This includes: